Foxhound401/AWS-SAA-C02/README.md

 ..- I understand port
 ..- I understand tcp, inbound, outbound connection.

+NAT gateway if don't know how to use will cost you fortune on aws

 - Slow learner, have to reread a lot and take a lot of notes to understand => then why the heck you want it in one month.  \(T^T)/